kessoning/processing_opengl_demonstration_pogl/README.md

 Copyright (c) 2019 Giovanni Muzio - kesson

-If this code is helpful to you, please give me support by giving the original attribution to me.
+If this code is helpful to you, please show me support by giving me the original attribution.